 Claimed

-About Pathlight Mood & Anxiety Boren
+About Pathlight Mood & Anxiety Seattle - Boren Ave

-Pathlight Mood and Anxiety Center in Seattle offers treatment for mood and anxiety disorders and programs for adults, adolescents (ages 10-17), and children.
+Pathlight Mood and Anxiety Center Boren offers treatment for mood and anxiety disorders and programs for adults, adolescents (ages 10-17), and children.
 Their spectrum of care includes intensive outpatient (IOP) and partial hospitalization (PHP) Virtual versions of their IOP and PHP programs are also available to clients.
 Pathlight treats depressive disorders, mood and anxiety disorders, co-occurring substance use disorders, and trauma-related conditions.

 Pathlight Mood and Anxiety Center provides modern and bright treatment spaces.
 Here, clients can participate in evidence-based treatment methods such as 1-on-1 therapy, acceptance and commitment therapy (ACT), family therapy, and art therapy during treatment.